aws-amplify/docs/ios/api.md

 Like mutations, subscriptions can also take input types, in which case they will be subscribing to particular events based on the input.
 To learn more about subscription arguments, see [AWS AppSync Subscription Arguments](https://docs.aws.amazon.com/appsync/latest/devguide/real-time-data.html#using-subscription-arguments).

+### Mocking and Local Testing

+Amplify supports running a local mock server for testing your application with AWS AppSync, including debugging of resolvers, before pushing to the cloud.
+Please see the [CLI Toolchain documentation](../cli-toolchain/usage#mocking-and-testing) for more details.

 ### Client Architecture

 The AppSync client supports offline scenarios with a programing model that provides a "write through cache".
 This allows you to both render data in the UI when offline as well as add/update through an "optimistic response".
 The below diagram shows how the AppSync client interfaces with the network GraphQL calls, its offline mutation queue, the Apollo cache, and your application code.